 Before we knew it we were in debt up to our eyeballs.
-We could have done so much better financially had we handled our money wisely, been patient and waited about buying stuff until we could afford to pay cash.
+We could have done so much better financially had we handled our money wisely, been patient and waited until we could afford to pay cash for what we wanted.

-It isn’t worth going in debt for and it’s not that you can’t have these things if you will be patient and wait for them to come in the right time and at the right price (sometimes even free).
+It isn’t worth going in debt for, and it’s not that you can’t have these things if you will be patient and wait for them to come in the right time and at the right price.

 Had I known what I know now I would’ve had no trouble furnishing my entire house with very little money.
 The key is patience.
 You wait until you find that perfect piece at just the right price.